 What is the Gospel of Jesus Christ?

-In the beginning, God created man and woman upon the earth.
+In the beginning, God created the heavens and the earth.
+Then, he created man and woman upon the earth.
 The Bible, which is God’s revelation to mankind, teaches us:

 “Then God said, “Let us make man in our image, after our likeness.
 And let them have dominion over the fish of the sea and over the birds of the heavens and over the livestock and over all the earth and over every creeping thing that creeps on the earth.”
 So God created man in his own image, in the image of God he created him; male and female he created them.
 And God blessed them.
 And God said to them, “Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.” – Genesis 1:26-28

 However, mankind rebelled against God by committing sin.
 The first man and woman sinned.
 Every human being who has ever lived, or will ever live has also sinned.
 God’s very nature demands justice.
 Therefore, man faces a penalty for his rebellion against God.
 That penalty is death.
 But it doesn’t stop with physical death of the bodies we live in now.
 There is a second death.
 The Bible calls that experience and that place by several names, including Gehenna, Tartarus, Hades, and even The Lake of Fire.
 Most English translations of the Bible simply substitute the name Hell for the first 3 names.
 In Matthew 25:46, Jesus called it a place of “eternal punishment”.
 What we know for sure of that place and that experience is that it is horrible.
 It is also described by Jesus as a “place of torment”.